 Types of response

 There are plenty of situations when a question about Baby might seem totally natural and comfortable, and you won’t hesitate before responding as a natural part of the conversation.
-Other times, though, people as remote as crossing guards at Baby’s preschool or the bagger at the grocery store, or people as much a part of your lives as one of Baby’s friend’s parents or the receptionist at his pediatrician’s office might pose questions that give you pause.
+Other times, though, people as remote as crossing guards at Baby’s preschool or the bagger at the grocery store, or people as much a part of your lives as one of Baby’s friend’s parents or the receptionist at their pediatrician’s office might pose questions that give you pause.
 When this sort of awkwardness ensues, just what can you do?

 - Turn the question around: Sometimes, turning the question back on the person asking is all it takes for them to hear how inappropriate it sounds.
 This can be true whether you offer up a reserved but civil, “why do you ask?” or a more confrontational or equally intrusive question.
 The drawback here is that it can slow down or stop a conversation, and if this is someone you’re going to continue to have in your life, it could make things uncomfortable.
 On the other hand, sometimes it’s the people who make the most regular appearances in your family’s life that it’s the most important to set appropriate boundaries with.

-- Play dumb: Whether it’s a question about whether your children are “real” siblings, where your child “really” came from, or whether you’re his “real” parent, sometimes the best way to answer is from a sideways point of view.
+- Play dumb: Whether it’s a question about whether your children are “real” siblings, where your child “really” came from, or whether you’re their “real” parent, sometimes the best way to answer is from a sideways point of view.
 People who are asking these “real” kinds of questions often have some sense that they’re being rude, or at least insensitive, and they’re also often asking about more private aspects of your and Baby’s story.
 Both of these things mean that whoever is asking is in no way owed the answer he or she is looking for.
 Instead, it can be better to cheerfully deflect.
 “We live in [insert hometown]” is a totally valid answer to a prying question about where your child is from, no matter what answer the person who’s asking was fishing for.